cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 ### Load Third-Party Libraries

 You may need features other than those in the core library of mdcms.
-If you need any third-party library, you should load them in the main loader, i.e. *autoload.php* in the root path of a mdcms theme.
+If you need any third-party library, you should load them in the main loader, i.e. *autoload.php* in root path of a mdcms theme.
 Furthermore, you should write code to detect and compile you dependencies automatically.

 ### Build Scripts for Front End Assets

 Gulp build scripts in *default* theme of mdcms is not a required part of a mdcms theme.
-You may delete them, adding your own build scripts for front end stacks of your theme.
+You may delete them, adding your build scripts for front end stacks of your theme.
 Automate your compilation so that you can invoke the whole process in a single command.